medkamel555/Ad_join/README.md

 [webservers]

 ```
 dataserver and webserver group are part of department.
 Let's assume that you have 2 EC2 instance, one for database server and the other one for webserver.
 Both, you would like to join them in the AD.
-So, we can add the AD config in group department.
+So, we can add the AD config in group department tp ovrraide the role varaibles.

 Under inventory/group_vars/department/department.yml